 We want to take advantage of the vast knowledge we have at VALA.
 For this, we have been developing and continue to develop various platforms where our people can share knowledge with each other.
 One concrete example of this is mentoring.
 Everyone at VALA can become a mentor for someone else, or be mentored by someone else.
 Also, we’ve founded multiple competence communities where we share knowledge with each other around the topic in question.

 Competence development is challenging and requires continuous development.
-To tackle this, our Test Lead Leena Saari will begin working full time as the person in charge of VALA’s competence development.
+To tackle this, Leena Saari who previously worked as a consultant, started working full time as the person in charge of VALA’s competence development.

 Career at VALA